 Nevada Tiny Homes

 Thinking of going tiny in Nevada?
-From Vegas, across the arid land, and to the mountains, tiny living is a great option for anywhere in Nevada.
+From the cities, across the arid land, and to the mountains, tiny living is an attractive option all across Nevada.
 The state is very welcoming to an adventurous lifestyle, and Wind River builds homes to match.
 So how do we engineer Nevada tiny homes to perform in the diverse weather conditions common in the state?

 Temperatures vary widely in Nevada throughout the year—or even throughout the day if you live at higher elevations.
 Much of Nevada experiences hot summers and cold winters, with some parts experiencing some of the most brutal heat in the country.
 Investing in high quality insulation will go a long way.
 The better insulated your tiny home, the less the competition between inside and outside temperatures.
 This means you can keep your Nevada tiny home at a comfortable temperature year-round with maximum energy efficiency.
 All of our homes at Wind River are constructed with 2×4 framing and spray foam insulation.
 Spray foam has by far the highest R-value available for the tiny home application, and wooden construction allows less air infiltration than steel framing.
 Additionally, we use LP SmartSide for a low-maintenance and durable siding that won’t warp or change with fluctuating temperatures (and which we can do in any custom color(s) you like).
 Speaking of your exterior color palette, for hotter climates, we recommend keeping it light and choosing a galvalume metal roof that reflects the heat from the sun.